22 Questions To Answer Before Building an App & Stop Feeling ‘Screwed’

 #21.
 What is your app monetization strategy?

 If you are building an app for your employee productivity, then also you have some money involved.
-It is not just for the B2B or B2C apps.
+It is not just for B2B or B2C apps.

 If an app is designed to increase revenue for your business, how is it going to do that?
 The app developer is going to ask you this question.
-Will you like to instill in-app purchases, subscription model, have locked features with staged payments?
+Will you like to instill in-app purchases, subscription models, have locked features with staged payments?
 Will you like to use in-app advertising to monetize the app traffic?

-Solving all these queries is going to help the developer build an app around the business goal and keep it client focused.
+Solving all these queries is going to help the developer build an app around the business goal and keep it client-focused.

 #22.
 How will you like the app to be found after it is ‘Live’?